A Brain-Inspired Sequence Learning Model based on a Logic

-Some successful modern approaches addressed this issue.
-For example, Recurrent Neural Network\cite{medsker2001rnn}, Transformer\cite{vaswani2017transformer}, and their variants have gained huge progress in natural language processing and computer vision.
-Through modeling neocortical column, the Hierarchical Temporal Memory (HTM) approach can memorize frequently occurring sequences as long as each \textit{event} can be converted to Sparse Distributed Representation (SDR) \cite{hawkins2016seq-mem}.
-Interpretability is an important aspect of AI security.
-The major issue of these neural approaches is their lack of interpretability: the models are black or grey boxes, and developers is hard to understand what is going on and how to fix it when unexpected behaviors occur.
-A sequence of \textit{events} can also be represented in a logical way, through which a sequential learning model would be interpretable.
-In Non-Axiomatic Logic \cite{wang2013nal}, there are some logical rules for temporal inference\cite{wang2015temporal}, including deduction, induction, \textit{etc}.
-However, how to extract temporal patterns from sequences is still a challenge under this logical representation.
+Explainability is an important issue on AI security, and a major criticism of neural networks is their lack of explainability: the models are black or grey boxes, and developers are hard to understand what is going on and how to fix it when unexpected behaviors occur.
+It can be argued that this issue can be addressed if a model follows a logic, in other words, a model is interpretable if it is described through symbolic or \textit{logical representation}.
+Among various candidates besides the well-known First-Order Predicated Logic (FOPL) and Expert Systems, there is a promising model of intelligent reasoning, Non-Axiomatic Logic (NAL)~\cite{wang2013nal}, which is able to deal with uncertainty and has proposed a solution of the \textit{symbol grounding} problem~\cite{harnad1990symbol_grounding, wang2005semantics}.
+In NAL, there are some logical rules for temporal inference\cite{wang2015temporal}, \textit{e.g.}, \textit{deduction}, \textit{induction}, \textit{etc}.
+However, how to extract temporal patterns from sequences remains a hard problem with this logical representation.

-Before an agent could acquire the capability to predict an \textit{event} occurring in the far future, we believe it should firstly be able to learn some basic patterns of sequences in which \textit{events} occur during a relatively short term.
-Although under the context of Artificial General Intelligence (AGI), the issue goes far beyond learning a sequence, we might as well focus on sequential learning temporarily.